Claim: The A&E series 'Duck Dynasty' is being threatened by complaints about the show's inclusion of prayer scenes and guns.

 The Robertson family, including brothers Phil and Si and Phil's sons, have seen their outdoorsman empire Duck Commander earn a small fortune thanks in part to notoriety from the hit reality series.
 Now they have banded together and — represented by WME — are angling to renegotiate their existing contracts.
 Sources close to the negotiation say the family is asking for more than $200,000 an episode from A&E and production company Gurney Productions to return for a fourth season, with additional raises for subsequent seasons.

 Hit reality shows have a history of salary stalemates.
 For instance, the cast of MTV's Jersey Shore held up production in 2010 while demanding a 200 percent raise for its third season and beyond.
-Discovery's Deadliest Catch cast quit the show amid a 2010 lawsuit and pay dispute then "un-quit" when the spat was resolved.
+Discovery's Deadliest Catch cast quit the show amid a 2010 lawsuit and pay dispute then

 When Missy Robertson, Jase Robertsons's wife, was asked via Twitter whether the rumor that "A&E ask[ed] Phil not to pray [on the] show [be]cause liberals & atheists complained to them" was true, she responded by relaying a message from Phil stating "Not to my knowledge":